Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: Abstract

 \section{Abstract}

 Artificial Intelligence (AI) has been on the rise in many domains, including numerous safety-critical applications.
-However, for complex systems found in the real world, or when data already exist, defining the underlying environmental conditions is extremely challenging.
-This often results in an incomplete description of the environment in which the AI-based system must operate.
-Nevertheless, this description, called the Operational Design Domain (ODD), is required in many domains for the certification of AI-based systems.
+However, for complex systems in the real world, defining the underlying environmental conditions in which the AI-based system must operate---the Operational Design Domain (ODD)---is extremely challenging.
+This often results in an incomplete description of the ODD, which contrasts with the requirements of many domains for certifying AI-based systems.
 Traditionally, the ODD is created in the early stages of the development process, drawing on sophisticated expert knowledge and related standards.
 This paper presents a novel Safety-by-Design method to a posteriori define the ODD from previously collected data using a multi-dimensional kernel-based representation.
-This approach is validated through both Monte Carlo methods and a real-world aviation use case for a future safety-critical collision-avoidance system.
-Moreover, by defining under what conditions two ODDs are equal, the paper shows that the data-driven ODD can equal the original, underlying hidden ODD of the data.
-Utilizing the novel, Safe-by-Design kernel-based ODD enables future certification of data-driven, safety-critical AI-based systems.
+This approach is validated through both Monte Carlo methods and a real-world aviation use case for a future collision-avoidance system.
+Moreover, by defining under what conditions two ODDs are similar, the paper shows that the data-driven ODD can produce a dataset similar to the original, hidden ODD.
+Deriving the novel, Safety-by-Design, deterministic kernel-based affinity representation of ODDs is fully automated via a bounded, order-independent algorithm.
+Utilizing the proposed ODD representation enables future certification of data-driven, safety-critical AI-based systems.